Sources

 April 19: The Salyut-7 space station is launched.

 Nov.
-11: The Shuttle Columbia launches two communications satellites during its first operational mission.
+11: The Shuttle Columbia deploys a pair of communications satellites during its first operational mission, STS-5.

 1983

-September 26: The Soyuz rocket with two cosmonauts onboard explodes on the launch pad.
-The emergency escape system saves the crew.
+Sept.
+26: A fire breaks out on a Soyuz rocket with two cosmonauts onboard explodes.
+The emergency escape system saves the crew moments before the explosion of the launch vehicle.

 1984

-February: Shuttle astronauts conduct untethered spacewalk, with the help of a manned maneuvering unit, MMU.
+Feb.
+7: Shuttle astronauts conduct untethered spacewalk with the help of a manned maneuvering unit, MMU, during the STS-41B mission of the Space Shuttle Challenger.

-April: The Shuttle Challenger crew retrieves, repairs and redeploys the Solar Maximum Mission satellite.
+April: The Shuttle Challenger crew retrieves, repairs and redeploys the Solar Maximum Mission, SMM, satellite during the STS-41C mission.

-The 3rd expedition to Salyut-7 remains onboard the station for 237 days.
+The 3rd expedition to the Soviet Salyut-7 space station logs 237 days in orbit.

 1985